 - The active zone in the Zone List has a blue background. - The defined zones get default names ("Zone 1", "Zone 2", ...).
-To rename a zone, click on a zone and enter a different name (in this case, "Door 1", Door 2", and "Window"). - To delete a zone, click on the trailing "x" after the zone name in the list. - Directions: Select one direction or ALL to trigger based on direction of movement.

-- Dwell time: Enter the minimum number of seconds for the object to stay within the zone to trigger. - Detect item: Allows detecting only persons or vehicles, or both. - Trigger Type: Provides additional options on how an object enters the zone. - Center: Triggers if the center of the object bounding box enters the zone.
+To rename a zone, click on a zone and enter a different name (in this case, "Door 1", Door 2", and "Window"). - To delete a zone, click on the trailing "x" after the zone name in the list. - Directions: Select one direction or ALL to trigger based on direction of movement. - Dwell time: Enter the minimum number of seconds for the object to stay within the zone to trigger. - Detect item: Allows detecting only persons or vehicles, or both. - Click on Save to apply and store the settings.